📄 How to ruin a sale by being helpful

 In the end, it happened so often that I had to fight my urges and not let my built-up annoyance and frustration shine through.
 After all, she was only trying to help.

-Because when you’re ‘trying to help’, guess what happens?
+Because when you’re "only trying to help", guess what happens?

 Because when a buyer explains a problem or a struggle, and the coach or consultant goes:

-“Oh I can totally help with that, you should XYZ and then it goes away!”, your wanting to be helpful causes you to tell the other person what to do, and nobody likes that.
+“Oh I can totally help with that, you should XYZ and then it goes away!”, your wanting to be helpful means you're telling the other person what to do, and nobody likes that.

 And, compounded negative effect:

-You remove from them the process of reaching an insight, which is exactly what they need in order to accept, and own, the idea or suggestion or offer that you're providing them with.
+You remove from the buyer the process of reaching an insight, which is exactly what they need in order to accept, and own, the idea or suggestion or offer that you want to provide them with.

-Don’t sell anyone an idea or a product: just help them buy it.
+So, don't sell anyone an idea or a product or a solution: just help them buy it.

 Tired of hagglers, stalled deals, and getting ghosted?